mannyhagman/smb2-team-transfer-tool/README.md

 # Ferrea's Team Transfer Tool

+**This tool is not maintained here any more.
+Hop over to the [subreddit](https://www.reddit.com/r/FerreaToolkit/) to make sure you always have the most up-to-date news on the tool.**

 A tool to transfer teams between saves for PC in Super Mega Baseball 2

 Built into a Windows executable using PyInstall with the --onefile option.